20 Jul Becoming A Well Armed Woman: Rationale And Process

 A semi-automatic is a firearm that ejects the spent shell and then loads the next round into the chamber ready to shoot.
 Although many are a bit bulky for women there are light concealed carry options.

 Semi-automatics usually have a lighter trigger pull than a revolver which for women can be a key factor.
 They also carry more rounds making it so you don’t have to reload as often.

 Photo Credit: Photo of Taurus 85 Ultra-Lite found on Flicker and taken by James Case

 Revolvers don’t have a removable magazine.
 Instead, they have a cylinder that typically carries 5 to 6 rounds.
 Because there is a gap between the cylinder and the barrel firing a revolver tends to be louder.

-Revolvers have less moving parts which make them less complicated to clean and more reliable.
+Revolvers have fewer moving parts, which makes them less complicated to clean and more reliable.
 They typically have an exposed hammer which can catch onto clothing when drawn.

-If you plan on carrying in a purse a revolver might be easier to shoot from inside the purse if necessary.
-This is because it cycles through ammunition differently than a semi auto does.
+If you plan on carrying it in a purse a revolver might be easier to shoot from inside the purse if necessary.
+This is because it cycles through ammunition differently than a semi-auto does.

 Your Hands Determine The Gun

 Women are generally weaker than men and have more difficulty manipulating handguns.
 Finding a gun that you feel comfortable with is key.
 You will want to handle and test a couple of guns out to see which one feels best to you.